Adult woman spraying plants in garden to protect from diseases

 • These types of soaps are harsh and will damage your plants

-Will soap kill beneficial insects?
+Will Insecticidal Soap kill beneficial insects?

 How to use insecticidal soaps

-Ladybugs are beneficial insects
+Ladybugs munch on insects

 Another benefit of soap insecticides is that beneficial insects such as lacewings, ladybugs, and praying mantis are not affected by soap sprays.
-Soapy sprays will not kill ladybugs and other beneficial insects…however, I would refrain from spraying directly at these insects.
+Soapy sprays will not kill ladybugs and other beneficial insects…However, I would refrain from spraying directly at these insects.
 The last thing you want is to have these beneficial bugs die or go elsewhere.

-Whether you are using commercial brand soaps or your own mixture it’s important to spray directly on the bad insects and not the plant.
+Whether you are using commercial brand soaps or your own mixture, it’s important to spray directly on the bad insects and not the plant.
 Again, soap insecticides work by thoroughly saturating the insects, not the plant.

 Do you have comments or questions?
 Please comment below.

-Tags: , , , ,
+Tags: , , , , ,

 Previous Post